A finite element method for the quasiclassical theory of superconductivity: Theory

 \subsection{Selfconsistency \& Numerical aspects}

 A self-consistent solution of the Eilenberger equation requires an iterative procedure of solving the underlying transport equation followed by an update of all self-energies.
-In equilibrium, this leads to the following recipe: \begin{enumerate} \item Provide a current guess of all self-energies in $\check{h}$, see Eq.~\eqref{eq:selfenergy_elements}, and boundary values $\gamma_\mathrm{B}$. \item Find weak solutions $\gamma^M_\mathrm{w}$ to Eq.~\eqref{eq:FullWeakForm_prelim}, and similarly $\tilde{\gamma}^\mathrm{M}_\mathrm{w}$, for all energies $\varepsilon$ and momentum angles $\varphi_\mathrm{F}$. \item Update all self-energies by means of Eqs.~\eqref{eq:gapequation} and \eqref{eq:selfEnergyTMatrixEquation}. \end{enumerate} Nonequilibrium situations also require weak solutions $\xx_w$ and $\tilde{\xx}_w$ and updates of the Keldysh self-energies $\hat{h}^\mathrm{K}$ .
+In equilibrium, this leads to the following recipe for the retarded functions: \begin{enumerate} \item Provide a current guess of all self-energies in $\hat{h}^\mathrm{R}$, see Eq.~\eqref{eq:selfenergy_elements}, and boundary values $\gamma_\mathrm{B}^\mathrm{R}$ and $\tilde\gamma_\mathrm{B}^\mathrm{R}$. \item Find weak solutions $\gamma^\mathrm{R}_\mathrm{w}$ to Eq.~\eqref{eq:FullWeakForm_prelim}, and similarly $\tilde{\gamma}^\mathrm{R}_\mathrm{w}$, for all energies $\varepsilon$ and momentum angles $\varphi_\mathrm{F}$. \item Update all self-energies through Eqs.~\eqref{eq:gapequation} and \eqref{eq:ImpuritiesBorn} or \eqref{eq:ImpuritiesUnitary}. \item Update all boundary values $\gamma_\mathrm{B}^\mathrm{R}$ and $\tilde\gamma_\mathrm{B}^\mathrm{R}$ as described in Section~\ref{sec:BoundaryValuesSection} \end{enumerate} Non-equilibrium situations also require weak solutions $\xx_w$ and $\tilde{\xx}_w$ and updates of the Keldysh self-energies $\hat{h}^\mathrm{K}$ .
 The above procedure has to be repeated until a self-consistent solution is found, signalized for example by convergence of the self-energies up to a desired accuracy.
 Only then is charge-current conservation

 guaranteed everywhere in the system.
 For a given guess of all self-energies, the solution of Eq.~\eqref{eq:FullWeakForm_prelim} is an independent problem for each energy $\varepsilon$ and momentum orientation $\varphi_\mathrm{F}$.
 This makes the problem highly parallelizable.
 The solutions for all energies $\varepsilon$ and angles $\varphi_\mathrm{F}$ only need to be combined to obtain a new guess of the self-energies.
-For the FEM solution step we use the open-source package \textsc{Gridap}\cite{Badia2020}.
+For the FEM solution step we use the open-source package \textsc{Gridap} \cite{Badia2020}, while the meshes are created in \textsc{gmsh} \cite{Geuzaine2009Sep}.
+Detail on the specific meshes used for the results presented in this paper can be found in a supplementary material online.